-AWS Reserved Instances vs Savings Plans — What to Actually Buy in 2026
+AWS Reserved Instances vs Savings Plans — Save 30-72% on Compute (2026 Decision Guide)

 What Are Reserved Instances?